-Popular Carlton Ware items
+Popular Carlton Ware Items at Auction

-Carlton Ware Pottery facts:
+Carlton Ware Pottery Facts

 - Early lustre wares were produced in a wide range of deep richly glazed colourful designs such as vases, bowls, pot pourri dishes and jars.
 Other early pieces were produced to compete with Goss China and carried a slightly different mark of ‘Carlton China’.

 - Promotional wares for Guinness were produced in the fifties along with other fun ceramic pieces such as its salad ware range of bright red lobsters and tomatoes.

 - The firm’s final success line was the Walking Ware range that was very popular until the ultimate decline of Carlton Ware in the late 20th century.

 One of the many iconic manufacturers within the locality of the Potteries, Carlton Ware – originally Wiltshaw & Robinsons – endured for many years.
 They produced a wide variety of popular ranges and patterns from the company’s inception in 1890.